term7/RaspberryPi-USB-Privacy-Gadget/README.md

 `sudo apt install macchanger -y`

 IMPORTANT!
-During the installation process: select no when asked if *macchanger* should automatically generate new MAC addresses.
+During the installation process: select `<NO>` when asked if *macchanger* should automatically generate new MAC addresses.
 We will set up a system service that does this job better:<br>
 `sudo nano /etc/systemd/system/spoofmac@.service`

 Insert: